 Right to Care

-Right to Care refers to a specific aspect of EU Regulation 261/2004, which establishes standard rules on assistance and compensation to passengers in cases of denied boarding, flight cancellations, or long delays.
+Right to Care refers to a specific aspect of European Union Regulation 261/2004, which establishes standard rules on assistance and compensation to passengers in the event of denied boarding, flight cancellations, or long delays.

-The “Right to Care” under EU 261/2004 requires airlines to provide certain assistance and services to passengers affected by significant delays or cancellations.
+The “Right to Care” under EU 261/2004 obliges airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

-- Snacks and drinks appropriate for the waiting time
+- Meals and beverages appropriate for the waiting time

 - Hotel accommodation if an overnight stay becomes necessary